djaus2/SoftataDevices/README.md

 > Nb: Some device type classes such as Serial have been left in the top level code at this stage.

+## Target Device
+The top level ccode Softa-ta/Softata targets a RPi Pico W. using the [PhilHower BSP](https://github.com/earlephilhower/arduino-pico).
+This code should work with other Arduinodevices except the inclusion of the Watchdog timer mechanism.
+Pico 2W wil be tested in the near future.

 ## Sample Code
 There is one example sketch thus far in the examples folder, interrogate.
 This will run on a RPi Pico W configured for Arduino and return information about supported devices without actually needing any to be connected.